rickygilang/web-profile-bootstrap5/README.md

 # web-profile-boostrap5
-Web Profile using Laravel and Boostrap 5
+Web Profile using Laravel and Bootstrap 5